Human trafficking in Fiji: Protection (2009)

-Prevention
+Prevention (2009)

 The Government of Fiji increased its efforts to raise awareness about trafficking during the year, although it had no national plan of action to address trafficking during the reporting period.
 The government acted to raise both public and official awareness of trafficking.
-It developed and provided internal training for police and court personnel on the new Crimes Decree’s trafficking provisions.
+It developed and provided internal training for police and court personnel on the new Crimes Decree's trafficking provisions.
 The government worked with the media to raise awareness of trafficking.
 High-level officials condemned trafficking and announced their commitment to fight this crime during press conferences.
 Relevant ministries and agencies provided information to media outlets and encouraged them to release news stories on trafficking.
 The CLAG, the National Coordinating Committee on Children (NCCC), and representatives from various ministries met regularly to discuss legislative and policy issues concerning children, including child sexual abuse which may be linked to trafficking.
 The new Crimes Decree nullified earlier law, which allowed for sex trafficking victims to be treated as criminals.
 The Crimes Decree criminalizes those purchasing sex from trafficking victims, whereas the older Penal Code had criminalized only prostituted persons and pimps.
-In addition, Fiji’s new sexual abuse laws have extraterritorial coverage to allow the prosecution of suspected Fijian sex tourists for crimes committed abroad.
+In addition, Fiji's new sexual abuse laws have extraterritorial coverage to allow the prosecution of suspected Fijian sex tourists for crimes committed abroad.
 Anti-trafficking laws apply to Fijians deployed abroad as part of peacekeeping missions, and the Fijian government provided anti-trafficking training for troops prior to their deployment on international peacekeeping missions.
 Fiji is not a party to the 2000 UN TIP Protocol.